On images of Mori dream spaces: Examples

-Let $X$ be the blow-up of $\mathbb{P}^3$ in two distinct points, say $p_1$ and $p_2$. $X$ is toric, hence is a MDS.
-Let $E_1,E_2$ be the exceptional divisors corresponding to $p_1,p_2$ respectively, and let $\ell$ be the line passing through the points $p_1,p_2$.
-Let $E_3$ be the class of the strict transformation of a plane containing $\ell$.
-We can show that $X$ has a flopping contraction which contracts the strict transformation of the line $\ell$.
+\begin{example} We borrow from \cite[Example 5.5]{MR2825271}.
+Let $X$ be the blow-up of $\bP^3$ in two distinct points, say $p_1$ and $p_2$.
+Since $X$ is toric, it is a Mori dream space.
+Let $E_i$ be the exceptional divisor over $p_i $ $( i = 1, 2 )$, and $\ell$ the line passing through the points $p_1,p_2$.
+Let $E_3$ be the class of the strict transform of a plane containing $\ell$.
+We can show that $X$ has a flopping contraction which contracts the strict transform of the line $\ell$.
 Let $X'$ be the flop.
-Using the toric description, we see that this is an Atiyah flop.
+Using toric descriptions, we see that this is an Atiyah flop.